ec-inno/secgen-ecip-news/docs/TECHNICAL.md

 GATSBY_DRUPAL_API=http://localhost:3000 yarn start
 ```

-Please make sure the value in this case matches the value of `DRUPAL_BASE_URL_OFFLINE`.
+Please make sure the value in this case matches the value of `GATSBY_DRUPAL_API_OFFLINE`.

 ## Automation systems